WGSExtract/WGSExtract.github.io/README.md

 The CygWin64 tools natively compiled to a Windows platform can be slower than native Linux binaries on the same platform.
 The Windows **WSLG** environment with Ubuntu Linux using the Linux versions of the bioinformatic tools can be installed and used also.
 Once **WSLG** becomes more complete and supported in Windows 11, we will likely avoid delivering Windows executables all together and simply ask Windows users to install and use **WSLG** for running **WGS Extract**.
 At which time we can consider becoming a Bioconda package as well.
 We do not provide support for the use of **WSGE** on **WSLG** at this time.
 Recent changes in the **WSL2** file system in the last year finally made **WGSE** possible and generally faster than the Cygwin64 native binaries.
 This occurs because the Windows kernel cannot support some fundamental features from Unix / Linux that the bioinformatic tools rely on (e.g. memory mapped files).

+# Movement of Releases
+We started out hosting everything on a paid Google Drive account.
+What a disaster.
+Google starting lowering further and further the maximum size of a file that could be downloaded with a direct link.
+And then thwarted the attempts to get around that.
+Even with paid accounts, they clearly only want to support sharing of Google Docs files and maybe backup repositories that are shared between google accounts.
+Not public acess files not requiring registration.
+Luckily, we discovered MS OneDrive does not have these issues and restrictions.
+But are use of Bot.ly shortened links could not be used on MS Onedrive files (some legal spat between the companies).
+This was finally lifted sometime in early 2023 so we could completely transfer over to MS Onedrive and direct link downloads.
+Historical pages and releases will likely have non-functional Google Drive links which have to be rediscovered.
+We have taken release v1, v2 and v3 offline now.
 ```
 SHA256:   TBD
  *WGSExtract-Alphav35_31Jul2022_installer.zip (may not be same version available above)